top of page

 Marcus sighed.
 “Well, at least it’s really Christmas now I guess.”

-Ed let out a low growl, his form shifting in a furrow of fur and bulging mass in seconds to a massive Newfoundland, lumbering to stand protectively to stand before Oscar as Dmitri set him back on his feet.
+Ed let out a low growl, his form shifting in a furrow of fur and bulging mass in seconds to a massive Newfoundland, lumbering to stand protectively before Oscar as Dmitri set him back on his feet.

 “Why do things like this always have to happen.
 It’s Christmas,” Oscar moaned.
 “I just wanted to have a normal night”